Regulations Governing Fishing

 21. All dogs must be kept on a leash.

-22. All boats and canoes, private and rented, must be equipped with a U.S. Coast Guard approved life jacket or preserver for each person in the boat.
+22. All boats and canoes, private and rented, must be equipped with a United States Coast Guard approved life jacket or preserver for each person in the boat.

 23. No inflatable rafts or sailboats of any type are to be used on the reservoir.